-You can do most estate planning, asset protection, and business entity planning and structuring in a way that protects any separate property interests that you may have during your divorce in Texas.
-The problem arises when working with an attorney who does not even know you have separate property, or when you are working with an attorney who does not specialize in an area of law that deals with separate and community property rights.
-Your business lawyer may be the best in Texas at structuring an asset purchase agreement for your separate property company but may have no idea how a covenant not to compete being part of that transaction can impact your separate property rights.
+For most high asset or high net worth individuals, you can structure your estate planning, asset protection, and business entity planning in a way that protects any separate property interests that you may have during your divorce in Texas.
+The problem arises when working with an attorney who does not know you have separate property, or when you are working with an attorney who does not specialize in an area of law that deals with separate and community property rights.
+Your business lawyer may be the best in Texas at structuring an asset purchase agreement for your separate property company but may not have experience with how a “covenant not to compete” being part of that transaction can impact your separate property rights.

-We here at Goranson Bain Ausley are available to help to make sure that your rights are protected and your separate property rights are preserved.
+Please contact Clint Westhoff at 214-473-9696 if you have questions on how to make sure that your rights are protected and your separate property rights are preserved.